Bosnia unrest puts spotlight on broken peace accord

 Production lines that once produced 'Dita' detergent used in households up and down the former Yugoslavia now stand idle and Mehmedovic suspects that the tycoon from the Bosnian capital who bought the complex wants to sell off the machinery.

-"That's what happened to all the other factories after they were privatized," said Mehmedovic, a chemical engineer.
+"That's what happened to all the other factories after they were privatised," said Mehmedovic, a chemical engineer.

 Under socialist Yugoslavia, Tuzla in northeastern Bosnia was a hub for the metals and chemical industries.
 Today, the city's industrial zone is a wasteland and home to one in five of Bosnia's 27 percent registered unemployed.